Queen of Wands

-The Queen of Wands is a court card in the Minor Arcana set of the Tarot.
+The Queen of Wands is a court card in the Minor Arcana set of the tarot.

-Tarot cards are used throughout much of Europe to play tarot card games.

-In English-speaking countries, where the games are largely unknown, tarot cards came to be utilized primarily for divinatory purposes.

 Divination usage

-Its keywords include the following: attractive, wholehearted, energetic, cheerful, and self-assured.
+Its keywords include: attractive, wholehearted, energetic, cheerful, and self-assured.

 Symbolic components and composition

-The Queen of Wands combines the properties of the Suit of Wands, associated with elemental fire, with the figure of the Queen, which embodies nurturing, feminine, inwardly-focused and embracing personality.
+The Queen of Wands combines the properties of the suit of wands, associated with elemental fire, with the figure of the Queen, which embodies nurturing, feminine, inwardly-focused and embracing personality.
 This combination results in a card which represents a vivacious and warm personality, full of a fiery passion put to the service of encouragement, assurement, attraction, esteem, and enthusiasm.
 The back of her throne doesn't have a top, indicating endless possibilities.
 The lions on the back of her throne are associated with the element fire.
 Her golden attire shows that she is strong and her fire is burning with great intensity.
 The desert behind her is another indicator of fire.
 The rocks on the right side of her throne can show toughness, a hard soul, her independence.

 The sign of Leo is strongly associated with this card due to the lions adorning her throne, as well as the lion pendant clasping her cape.
 She is holding a sunflower, which may represent a fertile and joyous life, but may also further suggest a connection to Leo.
 In their bud stage, sunflowers face and track the sun in its motion across the sky, a behavior called heliotropism.
 The sun in astrology is considered to be the ruling planet of the sign of Leo.
 The black cat at her feet shows that luck favors her, as black cats are viewed as bringers of good or bad luck.
 The nature of cats may also show that she has tamed her darker impulses yet understands and follows her own instincts, thus representing her self-aware and independent nature.
 Black cats are also commonly associated with occultism and the dark arts, suggesting intuitive understanding of the world.